valeIT/valeIT.github.io/apps/mac/writerise/index.md

                                         <span class="sr-only">Next</span>
                                     </a>
                                     <p>
-                                        Track on a per application basis or for every applicatioon
+                                        Track on a per application basis or automatically and in the background.
                                     </p>

                                     <p>
-                                        ?????????????????
+                                        Writerise gets out of the way so you can be productive.
+You can either use it as accountability to write more, or as a tracking tool to get insights.
                                     </p>
                                     <a href="#BUY" class="btn btn-primary" title="">
                                         Buy